-Josephine Baker: France's adopted Black superstar immortalised
+Josephine Baker: France's adopted black superstar immortalised

 The woman known as "Black Venus" would also perform with a snake wrapped around her neck or with her pet cheetah.

-And she pushed the boundaries in the bedroom too, having affairs with both men and women -- including the French novelist Colette, the architect Le Corbusier and the crown prince of Sweden -- in a colourful and exuberant private life.
+And she pushed the boundaries in the bedroom too, having affairs with both men and women -- including the French novelist Colette, the architect Le Corbusier and the crown prince of Sweden -- in an exuberant private life.

 WWII hero spy